deaxparadox/ArtOfAI/README.md

 # Libraries and Frameworks

-Following are the categorised list of libraries which used in the different fields of Artificial intelligence.
-There are some many libraries and frameworks which belong to one domain but also used others, such tensorflow and pytorch is used in broad range of domains in AI.
-It is used in building simple ML models, neural networks, deep learning, etc.
+Following are the categorised list of libraries which are used in the different fields of Artificial intelligence.
+There are some many libraries and frameworks which are used in more than one domain, such tensorflow and pytorch is used in broad range of domains in AI.
+It is used in building simple ML models, neural networks, deep learning models, etc.

-###### Data pre-processing libraries
+###### Data pre-processing tools

 - [Numpy](https://)
 - [Pandas](https://)